-If we regard it as a symptom of metabolic dysfunction then that's a personal matter.
+If we regard depression as a symptom of metabolic dysfunction then that's a personal matter.
+It's hard to judge how much the work environment contributes.
+Chances are it's a personally-generated body system dysfunction.

 Work gets blamed because it's an easy target.
-However it's a whole-of-body problem, a whole of life problem, a metabolic health problem - as much as a problem residing solely within the mind.
+However, if it's a whole-of-body problem, a whole of life problem, a metabolic health problem - then it's not a work problem.